Prioritized Repairing and Consistent Query Answering in Relational Databases: Pareto-optimal repairs

-We propose a simpler approach where we construct an arbitrary repair and if it is not Pareto optimal we discard it and construct a common optimal repair using Algorithm~\ref{alg:prioritized-repairing} presented in the next section.
-Common optimal repairs constitute a subset of Pareto optimal repairs and thus Algorithm~\ref{alg:pareto-repairing} is sound.
-Naturally, it is also complete because it is based on Algorithm~\ref{alg:repairing} which constructs all repairs.
-Finally, it works in polynomial time since checking pareto optimality is in LOGSPACE and Algorithms~\ref{alg:repairing} and~\ref{alg:prioritized-repairing} work in polynomial time.
+We propose a simpler approach where we construct an arbitrary repair and if it is not Pareto optimal we discard it and construct a completion-optimal repair using Algorithm~\ref{alg:prioritized-repairing} presented in the next section.
+Completion-optimal repairs constitute a subset of Pareto-optimal repairs and thus if the algorithm fails to construct a Pareto-optimal repair in the first stage, then the repair constructed in the second stage is Pareto optimal.
+Consequently, Algorithm~\ref{alg:pareto-repairing} is sound.
+We recall that Algorithm~\ref{alg:repairing} is complete, i.e it may return any repair, in particular, any Pareto-optimal repair.
+If the repair constructed in step~1 of Algorithm~\ref{alg:pareto-repairing} is Pareto optimal, then this repair is returned.
+Consequently, the algorithm is complete.
+Finally, it works in polynomial time since checking Pareto optimality is in LOGSPACE and Algorithms~\ref{alg:repairing} and~\ref{alg:prioritized-repairing} work in polynomial time.

-\begin{proposition} Algorithm~\ref{alg:pareto-repairing} is a sound and complete algorithm constructing Pareto optimal repairs.
+\begin{proposition} Algorithm~\ref{alg:pareto-repairing} is a sound and complete algorithm constructing Pareto-optimal repairs.
 It works in time polynomial in the size of the input instance and the priority relation. \end{proposition}